xplosionmind/ournet/ournet/_includes/contribute.md

-<h1 align='center'>🪡 Knitting Our Internet 🧶</h1>

-This repository hosts the resources, the material, and the website’s source code for *🪡 [Knitting Our Internet](https://ournet.org 'Knitting Our Internet – website') 🧶*, an interactive workshop travelling through the history of the Internet, and a collective re-imagination of participatory, decentralized alternatives.

-This workshop aims at questioning the very essence of today’s social networks, exposing the critical limits given by centralization, monopoly, and surveillance capitalism.

-## 📟 Software

-This website is proudly built with [Eleventy](https://11ty.dev/ 'Eleventy official website').

-## 🏠 Hosting

-[ournet.rocks](https://ournet.rocks '🪡 Knitting Our Internet 🧶') is proudly hosted on [Codeberg Pages](https://codeberg.page 'Codeberg Pages main page').
-More about this below.

-## 👾 Source code

-The main repository is [hosted on Codeberg](https://codeberg.org/tommi/ournet 'ournet on Codeberg') and mirrored on [GitHub](https://github.com/xplosionmind/ournet 'ournet on GitHub'), where [issues](https://github.com/xplosiomind/tommi.space/issues 'ournet issues on GitHub') are being tracked.

-The [`www` directory](https://codeberg.org/tommi/ournet-website 'ournet-website repository on Codeberg') inside this repository is [a git submodule](https://git-scm.com/docs/gitsubmodules 'About submodules on Git’s website') with the final files that are directly served by Codeberg Pages.

-## 💝 Wanna help?

 As a proudly independent project <cite>Knitting Our Internet</cite> is meant to be collective and collaborative.
 Not only contributions are welcome, but they are the essence of this workshop!

 ### 🪢 Host the workshop 💕